intelligent-soft-robots/pam_documentation/_sources/E3_packages_overview.md.txt

-# Developer's guide 3: packages overview
+# Developer's guide 3: Packages overview

 The software for the control of the PAM robot (real or mujoco simulated) is splitted over several packages.